 - Success: Much of my success I can attribute to the personal vision that my parents introduced to me (more).

-- Accomplishments: From 1994 – 2013, I worked for the state government where I invested a lot of my time learning about how I could contribute to the common good and public interest. (more)
+From 1994 – 2013, I worked for the state government where I invested a lot of my time learning about how I could contribute to the common good and public interest.
+Some of my highlighted accomplishments:

 - Challenge: Working for the Department of Health – Developmental Disabilities Supports Division I worked as a Social and Community Services Coordinator, I researched the problem of public image with state government and concluded that public opinion was not very happy with their services.

 Result: I began the process of developing content that was accurate and up-to-date and with the accumulation of this information produced a website that was complete and informative and MOST OF ALL compelling.
 The result was the quality of information went up and our quarterly reports in number of interested viewers of the website went from 256,000 to 3,115,748 in 2 YEARS.